vedi/knowledge-base/src/documents/android/store/Store_GettingStarted.html.md

     <div class="info-box">This secret is your encryption secret for data saved in the DB.</div>

 4. Create your own implementation of `IStoreAssets` in order to describe your game's specific assets.

   - See the brief [example](#example) at the bottom.

   - See a more detailed example, our MuffinRush [example](https://github.com/soomla/android-store/blob/master/SoomlaAndroidExample/src/com/soomla/example/MuffinRushAssets.java).

-5. Initialize `SoomlaStore` with the class you just created:
+5. In the `onCreate()` method of your main activity, initialize `SoomlaStore` with the class you just created:

     ``` java
     SoomlaStore.getInstance().initialize(new YourStoreAssetsImplementation());